M.S.Ed in Counseling

 In School Counseling, you'll become eligible to sit for the Professional Educator License with an Endorsement in School Counseling that allows to work in the areas of social/emotional development, academic success and career readiness as a K-12 school counselor in Illinois.

-Both the Clinical Mental Health and School Counseling degree specialization programs are 60 credit hour CACREP accredited programs under the 2009 standards.
+Both the Clinical Mental Health and School Counseling degree specialization programs are 60 credit hour CACREP accredited programs under the 2016 standards.
+Program courses are offered on a standard curriculum course rotation.

 - CAHC 500 Professional Identity and Ethics in Counseling